sparkfun/SIK_Guide/README.md

 SparkFun Inventor's Kit Guidebook
 ==================================

-## **Please note: This ias been deprecated.
+## **Please note: This has been deprecated.
 The most up-to-date guide is available [here](https://learn.sparkfun.com/tutorials/sik-experiment-guide-for-arduino---v32), and can be translated in-browser.
 If you have any questions or feedback regarding this, please post it to the tutorial linked above.**